Stoops-ML/aerofoils/log_notes.md

 LR finder now fixed: I've created my own wrapper for multiple loss functions (see https://github.com/davidtvs/pytorch-lr-finder/issues/35)

 test set probably has a lower loss than training and validation losses because dropout is deactivated.
 This means that all the weights/activations are used in the model, not just some of them (as determined by the probability in dropout).

+y values are now normalised (x values already normalised by chord length) for train and validation sets, but not for the test set.
+This means the test set root mean square value is the true RMS (because the test data isn't normalised).
+It's best to use [-1,1] min-max scaling or zero-mean, unit-variance standardization.
+Scaling your data into [0,1] will result in slow learning (I SHOULD THEREFORE PROBABLY NORMALISE X VALUES).
+You must use the same normalisation scaling for train, valid and test sets.